30040482/Contact-Card/Timeline.md

 Questions for Dalia and Federico Soberanis

-    Why did Dalia and Federico Soberanis really convert from the Catholic church at the Latter Day Saints?
+    Why did Dalia and Federico Soberanis really convert from the Catholic church to the Latter Day Saints?

+    How many other members of the Soberanis family fully converted?

     At what age did Dalia and Federico Soberanis first arrive from the Oakland Stake?